 The little village of Kummily is the closest to the entry of the park and offers many nice restaurants and accommodations.
 The region is also famous for spice plantations you can visit and learn more the local culinary and Ayurveda secrets.

 Visit Piyar National Park in Thekkday – Credit: Suresh RamPlan your trip

-Wayanad Is a region in the Western Ghats further north of Kerala and due to its bigger distance to the backwaters and the beaches it is worth visiting as it’s less crowded and touristy.
+Wayanad is a region in the Western Ghats further north of Kerala.
+Owing to its bigger distance to the backwaters and beaches, it is worth visiting as it’s less crowded and touristy.
 However, there is a lot to experience and see in Wayanad.
-The medium difficult hike up to the Edakkal Caves with its prehistoric wall painting dating 8000 years back are a great way to get an overview of the mesmerizing landscape of Wayanad.
+The medium difficult hike up to the Edakkal Caves with its prehistoric wall painting dating 8000 years back is a great way to get an overview of the mesmerizing landscape of Wayanad.
 Or you climb up to the Chembra Peak with views all over the area with pleasant mountain climate to enjoy.
 Don’t miss out on the Banasura Sagar Dam in Kalpetta.
 It is the largest dam in India and is the 2nd largest in all of Asia.
 At Muthanga National Park you can experience exotic wildlife and nature on a half day safari.
-Kuruva Dweep is a group of unhabituated islands in the river delta of the Kabani River where one kind find an incomparable interesting flora and fauna.
+Kuruva Dweep is a group of unhabituated islands in the river delta of the Kabani River.
+Here, one can find an incomparable interesting flora and fauna.
 You can cross from river island to island on small bamboo rafts which make the visit very adventurous.

 The beautiful landscapes of Wayanad.Plan your trip